Glasgow has been the birthplace of many of Scotland’s high achievers in a variety of fields. Here is a selection of some you may or may not know.

 Kelly MacDonald (Actress)

-The Scottish belle came to light opposite Ewan McGregor in Trainspotting but has since stolen the show in Martin Scorsese period TV drama Boardwalk Empire.
+The Scottish belle came to light opposite Ewan McGregor in Trainspotting and went on to steal the show in Martin Scorsese period TV drama Boardwalk Empire.

 John MacKay (Journalist)

 MacKay has been the face of STV News for almost two decades and has also written a series of novels based on the Isle of Lewis.

 Son of a famous musician and actor David McCallum Sr, he is known to one generation as Illya Kuryakin in The Man from U.N.C.L.E., while the more recent generation will recognise him from NCIS as medical examiner Dr Donald “Ducky” Mallard.